Biased branching random walks on Bienaym\'e--Galton--Watson trees: Introduction and main results

-In the case of $d_{\min} = 1$, the branching random can only be transient (depending on $m$) if $\lambda < 1$.
+In the case of $d_{\min} = 1$, the branching random walk can only be transient (depending on $m$) if $\lambda < 1$.
 However this case is not covered by the large deviations result and therefore is out of our reach for the study of the branching random walk.
-Nevertheless, we believe the same results to be true.
+Nevertheless, we believe the same results to be true because the authors of \cite{DGPZ-ld} believe their large deviation result to still be true \cite[Section 7, comment 1]{DGPZ-ld}.

 The proof of Theorem \ref{thm:min} is very similar to that of Theorem \ref{thm:max}.
 We will discuss the differences briefly in Section \ref{sec:main_thms_proofs}.